ethanrowe/auto-consul/README.md

 - The timestamp of the heartbeat (the freshness)
 - The IP at which the node can be reached for cluster join operations.

-For now, it is necessary to run the heartbeat utility in parallel to the run utility.
-In subsequent work we may want to have these things coordinated by one daemon, but given the experimental nature of this project it's not worth caring about just yet.

 The heartbeat asks consul for its status and from that determines if it is running as a server or regular agent (or if it is running at all).
 If consul is not running at all, no heartbeat will be emitted.

 The default expiry is 120 seconds.
-It is recommended that heartbeats fire at half that duration (60 seconds).
+It is recommended that heartbeats fire at half that duration (60 seconds) or less.

 # Cluster join